-How To Invest Like Warren Buffett
+How To Invest Like Warren Buffett: 3 Simple Rules - Benzinga

 Buffett's principles say to invest in companies that have easily understood business models, predictable and proven earnings, and an economic moat: “Never invest in a business you cannot understand.”

-In 2016, Buffett invested in Apple Inc (NASDAQ: AAPL) after years of shying away from the technology sector.
+In 2016, Buffett invested in Apple Inc AAPL after years of shying away from the technology sector.

 Buffett believed Apple's business was the best in the world and the valuation was right to start a position.
 Apple is now the largest stock holding by value in the Berkshire Hathaway portfolio.